Harikesavan77/Plant_Disease/README.md

 # Plant Disease Classification

-To predict which plant is affected by bacteria and which is not affected by bacteria.
+To predict which plant is affected by bacteria and which is not, first collect and preprocess labeled data on healthy and infected plants.
+Train a classification model, such as a convolutional neural network (CNN), using features from images or sensor data.
+Validate and test the model to ensure accuracy.
+Use the trained model to classify new plant data as either affected by bacteria or healthy.

 ![Screenshot 2023-12-09 220728](https://github.com/Harikesavan77/Plant_Disease/assets/120177130/132e73e7-a1d1-4c95-a90e-c9a3213d1548)